polettix/ETOOBUSY/_posts/2020-07-18-bbox-cubic-bezier.md

 $$

-Just to be paranoid, we take into account possible numerical instabilities and ignore the solution if the determinant is too low (lines 11 and 12); otherwise, it's pretty much the same approach as that for [quadratic curves][SVG path bounding box: quadratic Bézier curves].
+Just to be paranoid, we take into account possible numerical instabilities and other amenities and ignore the solution if the determinant is too low or negative, as well as `$a_` (lines 11 and 12);
+otherwise, it's pretty much the same approach as that for [quadratic curves][SVG path bounding box: quadratic Bézier curves].

+**Edits**
+- 2020-07-18 fixed bug, not taking absolute value of determinant and ignoring negative ones!

 [SVG path bounding box: quadratic Bézier curves]: {{ '/2020/07/17/bbox-quadratic-bezier' | prepend: site.baseurl }}